 I recently returned from my first visit to Copenhagen.
 The main focus of my trip was to visit my friend Pernille, and finally fulfill part of one of my childhood dreams to see Scandinavia (land of trolls and vikings).
-More importantly, I wanted to explore Danish culture and cuisine for my novel (in progress).
+More importantly, I wanted to explore Danish culture and cuisine for my first novel.
 And, to my pleasant surprise, this city was filled with delicious culinary wonder.

 Copenhagen is the birthplace of Carlsberg beer , Lego and home to NOMA – the world’s best restaurant, popularizing the new Nordic food movement.
 On this trip, I learned that the Danes also pride themselves on farm-to-table feasting.
 Yes, they too honor their country’s resources and delicacies with delicious foods from the traditional and simple smørrebrød to the modern and ‘gourmet’ style served with steak tartare and house-pickled herring.